Fujin (headgear)

 Fujin (幅巾 (Width of cloth)) is a type of guanmao (冠帽), a male traditional headgear generally made from a black fabric in China and Korea.
 The fujin is a form of hood made on one width of cloth, from which its Chinese name derived from.
 It was usually worn with Shenyi in the Ming Dynasty.
-The fujin was later adopted in Joseon where is became known as bokgeon (Korean: 복건; Hanja: 幅巾) and became known as the 'hat of the Confucian scholars'.
+The fujin was later adopted in Joseon where it became known as bokgeon (Korean: 복건; Hanja: 幅巾) and became known as the 'hat of the Confucian scholars'.
 The fujin also influenced the development of other headwear such as the futou.

 China

 In China, the fujin was a popular form of headwear among all the different members of the social strata.
 It was especially popular amongst the Eastern Han dynasty scholar-bureaucrats.
 The fujin also later influenced the development of the futou.

 Korea

 According to the Random Expatiations of Oju written by Yi Gyu-gyeong in the 18th century, "In the Chinese Han dynasty, many kings and the nobility admired the attire of scholars and considered wearing the bokgeon an elegant way of dressing.
 Consequently, the bokgeon which used to be worn by people of humble origins, became part of scholarly attire by the end of the dynasty".

 Though the bokgeon was initially worn only during important events, it was worn by most men of high-standing by the Joseon period.
 It was also worn by Joseon noblemen, scholar officials, and students of Confucianism together with simui and hakchangui up until the late Joseon period.
 The bokgeon along with simui was also worn during the coming-of-age ceremonies.
 From the late Joseon, the bokgeon became a common form of headwear for young boys.
 It continues to be worn in present-day Korea where baby boys wear bokgeon on their first birthday or on traditional holidays.